 Keep up the good work

-Keep up the good work after October by increasing your number of drink-free days each week and by making sure you stick within the UK Chief Medical Officers’ low-risk drinking guidelines of not drinking more than 14 units a week.
+Keep up the good work after your challenge by increasing your number of drink-free days each week and by making sure you stick within the UK Chief Medical Officers’ low-risk drinking guidelines of not drinking more than 14 units a week.

 You can find more tips and information about how to reduce your drinking here.